waagsociety/air_quality_sensor_kit/MUV Kit/Firmware/README.md

 '#define MQTT_MAX_PACKET_SIZE 256'<br>

 When you upload the code to this board the following requirements are necessary:
-- plug in top of the esp board the 'Adalogger FeatherWing RTC + SD' and the 'interface board'
+- plug, on top of the esp board, the 'Adalogger FeatherWing RTC + SD' and the 'interface board'
 - don't connect any other boards to it.

 #### First upload